-This site is to honor and support the people, organizations and other entities interested in keeping the legacy of this great composer alive and well in the memories of those who have heard his magnificent classical music compositions and to ensure that his music continues to be performed.
+This site, along with its partner valentinesideasforher.com, is to honor and support the people, organizations and other entities interested in keeping the legacy of this great composer alive and well in the memories of those who have heard his magnificent classical music compositions and to ensure that his music continues to be performed.

 Though the great man himself has passed on his music will withstand the test of time.
 Our mission is to ensure that these great works do not get lost, so that millions more around the world can enjoy the beautiful works of Elgar.